 Bleeding when you are pregnant

-Bleeding during pregnancy is relatively common.
-However, bleeding from the vagina at any time in pregnancy can be a dangerous sign, and you should always contact your midwife or GP immediately if it happens to you.
-Bleeding is not often caused by something serious, but it's very important to make sure and find out the cause straight away.
+Bleeding during pregnancy is relatively common but it can be a dangerous sign, and you should always contact your midwife or GP immediately if it happens to you.

 During the first 12 weeks of pregnancy, vaginal bleeding can be a sign of miscarriage or ectopic pregnancy.
 However, many women who bleed at this stage of pregnancy go on to have normal and successful pregnancies.